 A Look at the Southern Oregon Coastal Town of Port Orford

-I found Port Orford, Oregon to be one of those preverbal, “diamond in the rough” destinations.
-One does not typically expect such wonderful amenities from a smaller town, but this southern coastal community is not only worth a stop, it’s worth a stay.
+Port Orford, Oregon is one of those preverbal, “diamond in the rough” destinations.
+One does not typically expect such wonderful amenities from a smaller town, but this southern Oregon coastal community is not only worth a stop, it’s worth a stay.
 With a vibrant art scene hosting over a dozen galleries, a number of quality restaurants and some outstanding accommodations, Port Orford would make any discerning traveler feel comfortable, and might I add…at home.
 As a matter of fact, Port Orford laid claim to several Mike’s Road Trip “Best of 2010” awards.

 Small in stature (only a few square miles), but unexpectedly authentic and rich in character, Port Orford presents mountainous forests uniting with rugged coastline.
 The Natural beauty will beckon your sense of discovery, you’ll find all kinds of nooks and crannies as you roam unbeaten paths.
 The sense of isolation with quality amenities is the perfect blend for those who desire a slower pace, coupled with tranquility.